 Sautéed healthy greens dressed with sesame pesto over crispy pan fried noodles.

 I wanted a salad with contrasting textures.
 The thought of blanching wet noodles atop lettuce greens didn’t quite appeal to me.
 So I decided to pan-fry them.
 While this was happening, it seemed the fibrous veggies could be sautéed a little.
 Initially considering a balsamic reduction, a pesto sauce was decided upon.
 (I ruminate over flavor profiles while cooking.)
 This dish has been made twice.
 The first experiment was critiqued.
 The second time, the acidic element and protein were added to balance the oils.
-This dish is vegan-vegetarian friendly but protein can be changed for omnivores.
+This dish is vegan-vegetarian friendly but you can substitute protein for omnivores.

 As a main entrée, measurements serve one.
 As a side dish it can be portioned for two.
 Scale ingredients accordingly.